-Eastern Sierra Nevada Mountains Workshop — 2025
+Death Valley and the Eastern Sierra Nevada Mountains Workshop — 2026

-Eastern Sierra Nevada Mountains Workshop — 2025
+Death Valley and the Eastern Sierra Nevada Mountains Workshop — 2026

 Instructors: Mark Gardner, Al DaValle and Bruce Barnbaum

-Workshop fee: $2,150
+Workshop fee: $2,425

-Deposit amount: $250
+Deposit amount: $350

 Basin Mountain, Approaching Storm -- Barnbaum -

 The three instructors, Mark Gardner, Al DaValle and Bruce Barnbaum fully cover today’s photographic field.
-Al DaValle and Mark Gardner are digital experts; Bruce Barnbaum is a traditional film/darkroom expert (with a bit of knowledge of digital methods, as well).
+Al DaValle and Mark Gardner are digital experts; Bruce Barnbaum is a traditional film/darkroom expert (with a lot of knowledge of digital methods, as well).
 All three are deeply committed to helping you progress to meet and exceed your own goals.
 From the technical to the artistic, these three will supply answers to your questions and worthy suggestions for your further development.

 This workshop is for anyone with the enthusiasm for improving your photography.